Hannah Spearritt breaks her silence on death of Paul Cattermole: 'I can't stop crying'

 Jo O’Meara on death of Paul Cattermole

-The band’s unofficial lead singer, Jo sang in S Club 7 with Paul between 1999 and 2003.
+Other members of S Club have also paid tribute to Paul.
+The band’s unofficial lead singer, Jo, sang in S Club 7 with Paul between 1999 and 2003.

 She continued: “We have lost someone so incredibly special to us all and there is a huge sense of sadness that will never go.
 Paul will forever be a huge part of our lives and I will forever treasure the memories we made.
 I will love you always Paul, God bless, forever Rest in Peace.”